- Jan 10, 2018

 - Feb 2, 2017

 While traveling, Patrick felt a sense of loneliness, anger, and frustration at the world.
 At the suggestion of a friend, Patrick did a 10-day meditation sit in Cambodia.
 This radically changed his life.
 For the first time, he began to cultivate a sense of inner peace.
 Later on his trip, in the South Pacific, he was introduced to indigenous and traditional cultures which cultivate awareness and peace through connection with the natural world.
-He was drawn in particular to the Aboriginal practice of animal tracking and Polynesian wayfinding.
+He was drawn in particular to the Aboriginal practice of animal tracking and Polynesian wayfinding leading him to the Tracking Project.

 During his time at Brown, Patrick began his work as an adolescent educator that has continued over the last decade.
-He also began speaking with high school students about the importance of global citizenship, social change, and self-awareness.
-Since then, Patrick has spoken at more than 100 schools and universities including Duke, Yale, and Phillips Andover and helped launch a number of organizations and projects related to high school education.
+He began speaking with high school students about the importance of global citizenship, social change, and self-awareness.
+Since then, Patrick has spoken at more than 100 schools and universities including Duke, Yale, and Phillips Andover and helped launch a number of organizations and projects related to transforming the health and practice of adolescent education.